menu

 Overall, the Warrior class isn’t particularly new for Path of Exile.
 A lot of the skills are returning from PoE 1, and Slam Skills have been in the game for a long time.

-This class will be perfect for anyone that wants to be a big beefy character with a giant weapon, slamming enemies down with weighty attacks.
+Overall, the Warrior class will be perfect for anyone that wants to be a big beefy character with a giant weapon, slamming enemies down with weighty attacks.